slonigiraf/whitepaper/slonigiraf/ENG.md

 $222.87 * 61,376,828 = 13,679,152,692$

 Table 8 displays the calculations for other countries.
-The Slonigiraf educational model requires a total of 98.3 billion USD to be distributed among students worldwide.
+The Slonigiraf educational model requires 98.3 billion USD to be distributed among students worldwide.

 **Table 8**